norrism/m_samove/README.md

 Usage
 -

 You must be identified as an oper with SAMOVE command privileges to use this.
-The following command would part \<user> from \<channel1> and join them into \<channel2>. \<user> will also receive a notice upon being moved with the optional argument [reason].
+The following command would part \<nick> from \<channel1> and join them into \<channel2>. \<nick> will also receive a notice upon being moved with the optional argument [reason].

     /SAMOVE <nick> <channel1> <channel2> [reason]